 A simple text editor:

-* It was more than 5 months since purchasing our first Chromebook before I found a text editor that worked.
-After a year, I'm still unaware of any came-with application which amounts to a simple, off-line, locally saving (to USB flash or the built-in 16 gig "Download" memory) text editor^ (one like "NotePad").
-When I needed to save a URL or a quote, the only way was to paste it into an email to my wife, and then save the "Sent" email as an MHTML!-
+* Holy Molie: it was more than 5 months after purchasing our first Chromebook before I found a text editor (named: "Text").
+I just wanted one that worked.
+I'm still unaware of any comes-with application which amounts to a simple, off-line, locally saving (to USB flash or the built-in 16 gig "Download" memory) text editor^ (one like Microsoft's "NotePad").
+When I needed to save a URL or a quote, the only way was to paste it into an email to my wife, and then save the "Sent" email as an MHTML!

-I just wanted something that worked.
-I had no desire to take up yet another application's updates, defaults, GUI format, debugging/work-arounds as a hobby.
-The Chromebook OS and Outlook had already used up all my spare energy in bringing them to heel.
+I just wanted something simple that worked.
+I had no desire to take on yet another application's updates, defaults, GUI format, debugging/work-arounds as a hobby.
+Chromebook's operating system and Outlook had already used up all my spare energy in bringing them to heel.

 * Yes: recovery was via the "4 finger salute", born again, power wash reset --followed by a re-synch from the Chromebook "cloud" which brought everything back (except any downloads).